 But Vauxhall makes a virtue out of this normality and may lure in a more conservative clientele with a pleasantly conventional looking car.
-The Astra does not look or drive like a like a spaceship, and where you have to rethink many competitors because the operation works almost exclusively via touchscreen and sensor buttons, there are still enough switches and buttons for all important the basic functions around the dashboard "Pure" panel.
+The Astra does not look or drive like a spaceship, and where you have to rethink many competitors because the operation works almost exclusively via touchscreen and sensor buttons, there are still enough switches and buttons for all important the basic functions around the dashboard "Pure" panel.

 It's the same powertrain we've already tried in the Jeep Avenger but in the sleeker Astra it results in a possible 258-miles of range according to the official figures.
 That means you be getting more than five miles for every kilowatt hour of power.
 That’s the same sort of efficiency as tiny city cars.